-Iron supplementation can provide cognitive and physical benefits to anemic childrenOctober 15th, 2013 in Medical research /
+Iron supplementation can provide cognitive and physical benefits to anemic childrenOctober 15, 2013 in Medicine & Health / Medical research

 Giving daily iron supplements to anemic primary-school–aged children can have cognitive and physical benefits, according to a study published in CMAJ (Canadian Medical Association Journal).

 Globally, approximately 25% of school-aged children are anemic, with iron deficiency the cause of about half of all cases.
 Iron deficiency, which has been associated with impaired cognitive and physical development, is caused by a lack of dietary iron and, in developing countries, by parasites such as hookworm and schistosomiasis.
 In developed countries, newcomers, native people and some ethnic populations can be anemic.
 About 3% of primary-school–aged children in Canada are anemic.
 However, concerns that iron supplementation may have negative health effects limit efforts to address iron deficiencies.

 To understand the effects of iron supplementation, Australian researchers conducted an analysis of 32 studies including 7089 children mainly in low- and middle-income countries.
 Anemic children who received iron supplements had higher cognitive scores than children in the control groups (9 studies with 2355 children).
 They also showed substantial improvement in IQ scores and other cognitive tests.
 Children who received iron supplements were also slightly taller for their age and had improved weight-for-age compared with children who did not.